S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/driver.md

 * describes a **specific situation**: conditions and the **needs** we associate with it
 * focus on the **present**, not future or assumptions
 * precedes goals, objectives, aims, mission, vision, purpose
-* **incrementally refined**, easy to review
+* drivers can change

-The response to a driver is usually an experiment, that evolves over time with what is learned along the way.
+The response to a driver is usually an experiment that evolves over time with what is learned.

 ---